ucsb-cs56/w20/_labWIP/proj03.md

    * The table should contain a row for each location in the locations database table.
 You are iterating over the variable that was passed in from the `@GetMapping("/locations")` controller method.
    * If you copy/paste code from the `locations/results.html` to get started, note that an `earthquakes.osm.Place` object and a `earthquakes.entities.Location` object are not exactly the same.
 Be aware of the differences when coding.
 This is a possible source of confusion and errors.
    * To be very clear: the `earthquakes.osm.Place` field names have to match, exactly, the fields in the JSON (by convention) unless we take extra steps to override the default mappings.
 Thus: `place_id` vs. `placeId`, and `lat` vs. `latitude`.
+   * You'll need to refer to the `locationsRepository` inside the controller method that lists locations.
+     You'll put this into the
+     `LocationsController` in a way similar to the `userRepository` is declared inside the `UsersController`.
+It is declared as a private variable, and then injected into the constructor.
+You should code this in a similar way.

 5. Try firing up the application on localhost (remember to `source env.sh` and use `mvn -P localhost spring-boot:run`).

    Navigate to <http://localhost:8080/locations> and see whether you get an empty list of locations.
 Note that at present,